-Letters Debt of Unused (in millions) Amount Outstanding Credit Capacity Maturity Five-year revolving credit facility \$ 400.0 \$ - \$ 40.3 \$ 359.7 May 2023
+Debt Letters of (in millions) Amount Outstanding Credit Unu sed Capacity Maturity Five-year revolving credit facility \$ 400.0 \$ - \$ 40.3 \$ 359.7 May 2023

 Additionally, we have three letters of credit outside of the revolving credit facility totaling approximately \$1.5 million.
 As of December 31, 2021, we were in compliance with all restrictive covenants under our revolving credit facility.